 The crying upset little Mark who took up wailing as well.

 The next child up, a girl, Hilary, aged five, became very demanding and irritated her over-extended mother.

 Years later, Hilary insisted she was made to feel inadequate that her parents sought another daughter.

 Their idea had been that a girl would make a good balance.
 Surely Hilary would want a sister, not just brothers.

 Hilary, who was expected to be some help, developed eczema and asthma, which meant further demands.
 The new symptoms became life -long.

 Teddy, at eight, closed off and grew increasingly mean to all his siblings, or ignored them as much as possible.

-Mark began wetting his bed as well as wailing with the baby, but he let Nora trail behind him once she could walk.
+Mark began wetting his bed as well as crying with the baby, though he let Nora trail behind him once she could walk.